Audit log

 Written By Jessica Moore (Super Administrator)

-The Audit Log in SchemeServe provides a clear record of activity within your site.
+The Audit Log in the admin area in SchemeServe provides a clear record of activity within your site.
 This guide explains the table layout and the meaning of each event type so you can understand and trace actions with confidence.

 Audit Log Table Columns